 - Split things.
 Want to try something bad for you?
 Split it with a travel companion and cut the calories in half.

 - STEP AWAY FROM THE FOOD!
 This is one of the most important cruise tips for maintaining your waistline.
 If you are hoping to maintain the same pant size, for gosh sakes, don’t sit by where food is available nearly all the time.
 The Lido deck is a very bad place for you.
 There are lots of great places to sit on a cruise ship.
 Having food readily and easily available will make you more likely to eat when you are not really hungry.

-Looking for more great tips about cruising?
+Looking for more great cruise tips?
 Check out these other pieces that I have written about life aboard a cruise ship:

 - Cruise Ship Dining Option: Fixed Time Dining VS Anytime Dining